SPARC-Auburn/Lab-Assistant/CONTRIBUTING.md

   possible, and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.

-* If possible, use the relevant bug report templates to create the issue.
-  Simply copy the content of the appropriate template into a .py file, make the necessary changes to demonstrate the issue, and **paste the content into the issue description**.
+* When creating an issue concerning a bug, please include the following information:
+  ** Your operating system
+  ** Your error
+  ** Your process for replicating said error
+  ** Any other information you believe may be relevant

 ### 5. Do you want to help development?

- * Currently, the best way to help with development is to look into the **projects tab**.
-This keeps track of the current roadmap for Lab-Assistant, and are the features that are intended to be rolled out.
+ * Currently, the best way to help with development is to look into the **Issues tab**.
+This keeps track of the current roadmap for Lab-Assistant, and are the features/fixes/improvements that are intended to be rolled out and worked on.
- * Once you have your own fork to work on, take a look at the different versions under [Projects](https://github.com/SPARC-Auburn/Lab-Assistant/projects).
+ * Once you have your own fork to work on, take a look at the different issues under [Issues](https://github.com/SPARC-Auburn/Lab-Assistant/issues).
- * Each version should have a feature that is either planned, under development, or finished.
-Find a feature you'd like to work on and submit a pull request for us to take a look at!
+ * If you are looking to get more information on helping or have suggestions, feel free to email us at sparc.auburn@auburn.edu.
+(Also to be added as a contributor to this repository).
+ * You can also view the [Projects](https://github.com/SPARC-Auburn/Lab-Assistant/projects) tab to see what is currently being worked on, by whom, and what our goals are for this repository.

 ### 5. Implement your fix or feature